American Willow Goldfinch

 Willow Goldfinch Habits

-Of course no one state can really claim ownership over this migratory bird, because it seeks refuge in many states across the country.
-However, the main path of the American Willow lies in the central portion of the Washington State, along the Columbia Plateau of the Tri-Cities where the state bird can be seen in healthy numbers.
+Of course, no one state can really claim ownership over this migratory bird, because it seeks refuge in many states across the country.
+However, the main path of the American Willow lies in the central portion of Washington State, along the Columbia Plateau of the Tri-Cities where the state bird can be seen in healthy numbers.

 The Willow Goldfinch rarely alights on the ground, preferring the relative safety of the trees and bushes.
 But in the Hanford Reach of the Tri-Cities region, the bird is often seen playing on the ground, helping itself to the cool and clean waters of the Columbia River, seeking comfort from the blistering heat of the arid shrub steppes of Pasco, Kennewick, and Richland.

 The Hanford Reach of Tri-Cities provides a sanctuary for the American Willow, along with other migratory birds and animals.
 In the months of August to November, the Willow Goldfinch can be seen in the famous nature sanctuary of the Hanford Reach, breeding and rearing their young, before flying off to somewhere else.

 The American Willow builds its nest in trees and among the bushes of the shrub steppes of the Tri-Cities.
 The birds are very devoted parents to their brood, patiently feeding the helpless chicks with food regurgitated from their mouths.
 When a predator is sensed nearby, the female American Willow lets out a distress call for the male bird to hear.
 The male American Willow responds by flying around the area, trying to scare off the would-be predator.